GameServerManagers/LinuxGSM-Docs/Default-Ports.md

     sourcetvport="27150"
     clientport="27100"

+**Method 2**

+You can use ports next to each other, like that, some people find it more convenient, and you'll be able to make more servers per hundred :

+    port="27001"
+    sourcetvport="27002"
+    clientport="27000"

+**Method 3**

-Note : You can also get new IP ranges and assign some servers to different IPs.
+You can get new IPs for your dedicated server, and assign some servers to different IPs.